3 Things You Must Know About Shoe Spikes Before Walking On Ice

 Before you start driving in winters, remove the spikes the same way you remove them before entering your house.
 They make your winter driving difficult and cause discomfort while driving.

-Walking on Ice Safety Tips
+Walking On Ice Safety Tips

 - Wear a warm hat, scarf, and mittens or gloves to keep your body warm.
 Layering your clothing might also help you stay warm.